Memory Model

 end

-Match on the type of a union value:
+Match on the type of a variant value:

 match x